Comprehensive Guide to Hit and Run Accidents in Australia

 • Report the accident to the police immediately

-• Provide as many details as possible to assist in identifying the other party (car make and model, color, any distinguishing features, etc.)
+• Provide as many details as possible to assist in identifying the other party (car make and model, color, distinguishing features, etc.)

 This step is crucial, especially if you’ve suffered a serious injury and may want to pursue a compensation claim in the future.